crow50/Gitleaks-Secret-Scanning/README.md

 ## Git-Filter-Repo

 [Git-Filter-Repo](https://github.com/newren/git-filter-repo) is a powerful git history rewriting tool that replaces `git filter-branch` with a faster, and more flexible alternative.
-Ideal for removing committed secrets, large files, or sensitive metadata from a repository's history.
+Useful for removing committed secrets, large files, or sensitive metadata from a repository's history.

 * Use cases
   * remove secrets, strip large blobs, rewrite author details, split/merge repos.